sanidhyajadaun/DSA-Problems-and-Solutions/README.md

 ## Linkedlist

-1. Implementation of linked list with the following functions :
+Singly Linked List Implementation with the following functions :
 - Creation of linked list with nodes
 - Display the linked list
 - Insertion at the beginning